microbit-foundation/dev-docs/software/index.md

 - [DAL/CODAL](./runtime/) (sometimes called the runtime), written in C++ by Lancaster University.
 The DAL abstracts the facilities of the micro:bit into a common set of functions that can be used by all coding languages.
 The high level block functions in MakeCode map almost directly onto equivalent C/C++ calls in the runtime.
 MicroPython requires less use of the DAL.

-- [Arm Mbed](./runtime/) The Arm mbed SDK  provides standardised drivers for MCU peripherals and abstracts most of the low level hardware details of different MCUs, meaning that micro:bit software can be easily run on other hardware.
+- [Arm Mbed](./runtime/) The Arm Mbed SDK  provides standardised drivers for MCU peripherals and abstracts most of the low level hardware details of different MCUs, meaning that micro:bit software can be easily run on other hardware.
 This includes an abstraction for BLE, the Mbed BLE api.

-- [Nordic nRF5 SDK](./runtime/#nordic-nrf5-sdk) mbed itself builds on top of the Nordic nRF5 SDK, the component provided by Nordic to assist programmers in using their hardware.
+- [Nordic nRF5 SDK](./runtime/#nordic-nrf5-sdk) Mbed itself builds on top of the Nordic nRF5 SDK, the component provided by Nordic to assist programmers in using their hardware.

 - [MicroPython interpreter](./micropython) If you are using Python, then the whole MicroPython language interpreter is joined to your application to make up the .hex file.
 MicroPython on the micro:bit uses Mbed underneath, though MicroPython also runs on a wide range of other hardware platforms.